Hans0ddcraft/Aetherlight-tools/README.md

 These programs should work on any Windows computer.
 It would be appreciate if you could develop a MacOS and Linux version of each file.
 Please report any and all problems to [Issues](https://github.com/Hans0ddcraft/Aetherlight-tools/issues) and check the [wiki](https://github.com/Hans0ddcraft/Aetherlight-tools/wiki) for instructions on installation and info.
-The 'Friends' program is still in beta and any help in development would be helpful.
+The 'Friends' program is still in beta and any help in development would be appreciated.